 - Learning Outcomes

-- Students will be expected to gain the following from this paper:
+Students who successfully complete this paper will be expected to gain the following:

 - Introductory competency in aspects of the Māori language: pronunciation, greetings and other appropriate forms of language